spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 1.2.1: Generation of the Bad Pixel Mask
 """"""""""""""""""""""""""""""""""""""""""""""""
-Before any source identification takes place, we created a bad pixel mask to identify regions of the detection image where signal quality is known to be degraded.
+Before any source identification takes place, a bad pixel mask is created to identify regions of the detection image where signal quality is known to be degraded.
 These are areas near the edge of the image, areas with little to no input image contribution, and areas that contain saturated pixels.
 To minimize the impact of these regions on source identification and subsequent photometric measurements, the regions flagged